sib-swiss/SchoolRNA2020/single_cell/code/project_report.md

 - Which method would you choose for visualization of the differences between your cells?
 - Following the question above, how the parameters in this method influence your visual representation?
 - How some of your QC parameters and datasets influence the separation of your cells?
+- Where in the Seurat object is your reductions stored?
 - Describe in form of text the rational for this step in your markdown report.

 <br/>